Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Circuit Validation and Analysis

-In our hypothesis, { FI heads} are responsible for writing the +1 function to the residual stream at the ``='' token.
-This behavior is highly relevant to recent findings on function vectors in language models \citep{todd2024function, hendel-etal-2023-context}, which indicates that a small number of attention heads effectively transport task representations (\textit{i.e.}, function vectors) in in-context learning.
-The { FI heads} we identified align with this description, and moreover, generalize these findings because the mechanism we discovered operates within a multi-step task.
+\textbf{Further Validation: Measuring the Causal Effect of FI Heads.} In our hypothesis, { FI heads} are responsible for writing the +1 function to the residual stream at the ``='' token.
+This behavior is highly relevant to recent work \citep{todd2024function, hendel-etal-2023-context} which indicates that a small number of attention heads (\textit{i.e.}, function vector heads; or FV heads) effectively transport task representations (\textit{i.e.}, function vectors) in in-context learning.
+The { FI heads} we identified align with this description, and moreover, uncover a novel instantiation of the mechanism that operates within multi-step tasks.

-Despite this distinction, the abstraction of function vectors inspires our approach to interpret the role of { FI heads} through their causal effect on a naive prompt $x_{naive}$, \textit{e.g.}, ``2=2\nl 3=?'', for which the model is expected to assign a high probability to ``3''.
-If a { FI head} indeed writes out the +1 function, adding its output to the residual stream at the final ``='' token should cause the model to increase its probability of generating ``4'' instead.
+The notion of function vectors inspires us to further validate the role of { FI heads} through their causal effect on a naive prompt $x_{naive}$, \textit{e.g.}, ``2=2\nl 3=?'', for which the model is expected to assign a high probability to ``3''.
+If a { FI head} indeed writes out the +1 function, adding its output to the residual stream at the final ``='' token should cause the model to increase its probability of generating ``4''.

-Concretely, we construct the naive prompt ``\{x-1\}=\{x-1\}\nl\{x\}=?'' for $x\in[0,9]$, and track the model's output logits of $[0,9]$ both before and after adding the { FI head} output to the residual stream at the corresponding layer.
+Concretely, we construct the naive prompt ``\{x-1\}=\{x-1\}\nl\{x\}=?'' for $x\in[0,9]$, and track the model's logits for tokens $[0,9]$ both before and after adding the { FI head} output to the residual stream at the corresponding layer.
 This leads to a $10\times10$ heatmap, where the value at cell $(x_{input}, y_{output})$ represents the change in logits for token $y$ when the function vector is added.

 In Fig.~\ref{fig:fv1}, we present these heatmaps for each of the six { FI heads} identified in \S\ref{ssec:circuit-discovery}.
-We include three additional heads (H32.4, H28.6, H24.9) that, while showing a weaker effect (\textit{i.e.}, $1\%<|r|<2\%$) in \S\ref{ssec:circuit-discovery}, exhibit notable pattern in this analysis.
-We find that each of the { FI heads} contributes a distinct fragment to the overall +1 function.
-For example, with an input $x$, H39.7 promotes $x+1$, H28.6 suppresses $x-1$, H32.1 promotes digits greater than $x$, H24.9 suppress $x$.
-When the outputs of these nine heads are aggregated and added to the final residual stream, their combined effect implements the +1 function, as depicted in the bottom-right panel of Fig.~\ref{fig:fv1}.
+We include three additional heads (H32.4, H28.6, H24.9) that, while showing modest effects ($1\%<|r|<2\%$) in \S\ref{ssec:circuit-discovery}, contribute meaningfully to the +1 function as revealed by this analysis.
+We find that FI heads work collaboratively---each of them contributes a distinct piece to the overall +1 function.
+For example, with an input $x$, H39.7 promotes $x+1$, H28.6 suppress $x-1$, H32.1 promotes digits greater than $x$, H24.9 suppresses $x$.
+When the outputs of these nine heads are added to the final residual stream altogether, their combined effect implements the +1 function, as depicted in the last panel of Fig.~\ref{fig:fv1}.